BurningOKR/BurningOKR/docker/README.md

 The network allows external access to port 4200 for the frontend and port 54023 for the database (in case you want to access it with pgAdmin for example).
 The backend can't be called from the outside.

-After first application start, the database persists even if you rebuild the containers.
+After the first application start, the database persists even if you rebuild the containers.